-Permanent and irreversible loss of hearing across all frequencies at every decibel below 91db as a result of sickness or injury, in both ears, both natural and assisted, as certified by an appropriate medical specialist.
+Permanent and irreversible loss of hearing in both ears.
+Loss of hearing (both natural and assisted) must be across all frequencies at every decibel below 91dB as a result of sickness or injury, as certified by an appropriate medical specialist.
+For the purpose of this definition, hearing that has been treated by cochlear implant is not considered 'assisted'.